delvtech/hyperdrive-frontend/docs/CodingStyle.md

   comments.
 - Keep pull requests small to expedite reviews and maintain clean abstractions.
 - Do a pair review for large, unsplittable PRs.
+- Squash and merge PRs.
+- Rebase to avoid merge commits in PRs.

 ## Coding style